ashishsaud2025/latex-cowrite/README.md

 * Async compilation with a job ID
 * Polling or WebSocket support for compile status
 * Live compilation log streaming
-* Compile concurrency limits for multi-user deployments
+* Compile concurrency limits for multi-user deployments (the current server serializes builds only within one project)
 * Stronger filesystem isolation
 * CPU and memory limits
 * Container-based compilation